Kopachelli/SoccerAnalytics-1/Northampton1718/README.md

 #### match_analysis.ipynb
 This is a python script, that will take the dataset files produced from the aformentioned R script above.
 The data is then read, and analysed visually via this script.

+#### Shiny App
+Using the R Shiny package, this provides an interactive dashboard for analysing the data produced in the above R web scraping script.